2023 Most Popular Physical Sciences Master's Degree Schools in the Rocky Mountains Region

 Full Physical Sciences at University of Wyoming Report

-Boise State University did quite well in this year’s ranking of the most popular places for physical sciences students to get a master’s degree.
-It came in at #9 on the list.
-Located in the midsize city of Boise, Boise State is a public college with a very large student population.
+With a ranking of #9, Boise State University did quite well on this year’s most popular schools for physical sciences students working on their master’s degree.
+Located in the medium-sized city of Boise, Boise State is a public school with a very large student population.

 Of the 13 students majoring in physical sciences at Boise State, 38% are male and 62% are female.

-With a ranking of #10, University of Idaho did quite well on this year’s most popular schools for physical sciences students working on their master’s degree.
-U of I is a large public school located in the distant town of Moscow.
+University of Idaho did quite well in this year’s ranking of the most popular places for physical sciences students to get a master’s degree.
+It came in at #10 on the list.
+U of I is a fairly large public school located in the town of Moscow.

 About 50% of the students majoring in physical sciences at the school are women while 50% are male.

-Explore the best physical sciences colleges for a specific state in the Rocky Mountains region.
+Explore the best physical sciences schools for a specific state in the Rocky Mountains region.

 Physical Sciences Majors to Study